A Note From Stephanie

 With that one thought, the idea for The Cracked Slipper Series quickly took shape in my mind.
 A familiar fairytale, set in a fabulously magical and romantic kingdom full of witches, unicorns, and dragons, but centered on a heroine who faces the challenges women universally tackle: relationships, parenting, bad decisions, insecurities, childhood trauma, and family drama.

-I plan to write the next chapter or two in Tipsy's life, because I've come to love her haunted version of my hometown and its undead interlopers with the same passion that I have for Eleanor's fairytale kingdom.
-After that, I'm not sure where my writing journey will take me.
-But I promise you this, dear reader, if you come on this storytelling voyage with me, I'll always try to offer you a vivid, meaningful, relatable escape, with a magical twist.
+I promise you this, dear reader, if you come on this storytelling voyage with me, I'll always try to offer you a vivid, meaningful, relatable escape, with a magical twist.

 Best,